daviddechaux/Kingmaker/readme.md

 The map has been done by [Jon Pintar](https://jonpintar.com/).
 You can either use the [site](http://kerchiefed-turnarou.000webhostapp.com/) or copy everything in local.

-> *Last website update : 06/04/2020 22h00*
+> *Last website update : 09/04/2020 22h00*

 ### Copyright
 Blablabla copyright [Paizo](https://paizo.com/pathfinder) and [Black-book Edition](https://www.black-book-editions.fr/catalogue.php?id=5) for the french version.
 I didn't check for everything.
 However some pics comes from [Vectors Market](https://www.flaticon.com/authors/vectors-market).
-If you think the icons is your (it could be) and you don't want me to use it or you want to have your name on the app, please ask.
+If you think an icon is your (it could be) and you don't want me to use it or you want to have your name on the app, please ask.

 ### Tools
 [PngToSvg](https://picsvg.com/)